CLAN3003 Greek Theatre

 - Students are able to (1) utilise archaeological, historical and dramatic material to give an account of the historical circumstances of Greek drama; (2) present to an audience of peers analyses of plays; (3) defend and question analyses of plays in discussion with peers; (4) present an extended research essay on an aspect of the unit; (5) demonstrate in writing a thorough knowledge of the texts of select plays; and (6) present in writing analyses of plays.

-- Typically this unit is assessed in the following ways: (1) tutorial performance (including presentation); (2) an essay; and (3) a two-hour end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) tutorial performance (including presentation); (2) an essay; and (3) a two-hour end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.